canonical/checkbox/checkbox-ng/docs/manpages/plainbox-session-list.rst

     app:
         The name of the application that created the session.
 Typically `plainbox` or `checkbox`.
-PlainBox only resumes sessions it has itself created.
+Plainbox only resumes sessions it has itself created.

     flags: